MicrosoftDocs/visualstudio-docs/docs/test/isolating-code-under-test-with-microsoft-fakes.md

 ---

 ## Transitioning Microsoft Fakes in .NET Framework to SDK-Style Projects
-### Transitioning your .NET Framework test projects that use Microsoft Fakes to SDK-style .NET Framework, .NET Core, or .NET 5.0 projects or later projects
+### Transitioning your .NET Framework test projects that use Microsoft Fakes to SDK-style .NET Framework, .NET Core, or .NET 5+ projects.

 You'll need minimal changes in your .NET Framework set up for Microsoft Fakes to transition to .NET Core or .NET 5.0.
 The cases that you would have to consider are: